OrionExplorer/dcpam/README.md

 File `config.json` is DCPAM foundation.
 It defines:
 * Data sources
 * Extract, Transform and Load process for each data source
-* DCPAM database, tabels and views (see _app.DATA_), where integrated data is stored
+* DCPAM database, tables and views (see _app.DATA_), where integrated data is stored

 #### Compilation (Linux)